darshanadinushal/adminportal_iaac/README.md

    4. Go to the dashboard.Run the (3) , (4) the steps.
    5. Then can use the Kubernete command.
 Ex- kubectl get all

-# Deploy  Application  In here we will deploy the application to this Kubernete cluster.
+# Deploy  Application to Kubernete cluster.

 1. Go To Project setting --> Service connection --> new service connection